Minutemen (band): Legacy

-Since 2001 Watt and Hurley have done occasional gigs, mainly in the L.A. area except for two December 2004 shows in England, playing Minutemen songs as a duo with no guitarist.
+Watt and Hurley have done occasional gigs since 2001 (mainly in the L.A. area except for two December 2004 shows in England) playing Minutemen songs as a duo with no guitarist.
 At some of these gigs, Watt would set up one of Boon's old guitars and amps on the side of the stage where Boon used to stand.
 These performances, at Watt's insistence, are to be billed strictly as "George Hurley and Mike Watt".
 They are also now involved in an improvisational music group, Unknown Instructors, with members of Saccharine Trust and Pere Ubu.

 The group's career is chronicled in the book Our Band Could Be Your Life, a study of 13 important American underground rock groups by veteran music journalist Michael Azerrad.
 The title is taken from the lyrics to the Double Nickels track "History Lesson – Part II."

 The documentary film We Jam Econo charts the band's history through interviews with Watt, Hurley, Henry Rollins, Flea of Red Hot Chili Peppers, and other California punk rock contemporaries.
 The film premiered at the Warner Grand Theatre in the Minutemen's hometown of San Pedro in February 2005.
 The film was released on DVD in June 2006.
 In the spring of 2007 the documentary went into a heavy rotation cycle on various Sundance cable television channels.

 In 2003 Watt released his own book on Minutemen, Spiels of a Minuteman, which contains all of Watt's song lyrics from the Minutemen era as well as the tour journal he wrote during Minutemen's only European tour with Black Flag, essays by former SST co-owner Joe Carducci, Sonic Youth's Thurston Moore, Blue Öyster Cult lyricist and longtime Watt hero Richard Meltzer, and illustrations by Raymond Pettibon that had been used in all of Minutemen's album artwork.
 The book, released by Quebec-based publisher L'Oie de Cravan, is published in English and French.
 In June 2015, Watt went on WTF with Marc Maron to discuss the legacy of the Minutemen.